An introduction to quantum optics of the light field

 Group of Andrew G. White at Univ. of Queensland, Quantum Optics and Quantum Computing

-Group of Prof. Schiller, Düsseldorf, Quantum Optics and Relativity
+Group of S. Schiller, Düsseldorf, Quantum Optics and Relativity

 Group of Antoine Heidmann, Quantum Optics and movable mirrors